The Thalidomide Society today

 We used a grant from the Community Fund in 1997 to produce a video on the lives of thalidomide-impaired people.

 A further grant from the Fund enabled the Society to undertake research into the health quality of life of thalidomide-impaired people.
 The project was carried out in partnership with the College of Health and was completed in 2002.
 The results have been disseminated widely and copies of the summary have been distributed to all thalidomide-impaired people.
-Click here to read the summary online.
+A summary of the report can be found here: The College of Health Report Summary

 Find out more